UQatKIT/Eikonax/docs/usage/derivatives.md

 ## Derivative Solver
-With the partial derivative, we can not set up a sparse, triangular equation system for computing discrete adjoints, and subsequently the gradient $\mathbf{g}$.
+With the partial derivative, we can now set up a sparse, triangular equation system for computing discrete adjoints, and subsequently the gradient $\mathbf{g}$.
 The rational behind this procedure is explained in more detail [here][eikonax.derivator.DerivativeSolver].
 We set up the solver for the equation system with the [`DerivativeSolver`][eikonax.derivator.DerivativeSolver] component,